 Saturated fat and trans fats (or trans-fatty acids) are bad.
 These fats stimulate your liver to produce "bad" cholesterol (low density lipoprotein or LDL), which enters the blood stream and attaches to artery walls, leading to a narrowing and hardening of the arteries called atherosclerosis.

-Monounsaturated and polyunsaturated fats are much healthier types of fat and play a role in removing artery deposits.
-So, replacing bad fats with good fats has been consistently shown to lower levels of "bad" cholesterol in the bloodstream.
+Monounsaturated and polyunsaturated fats are much healthier types of fat that increase levels of "good" cholesterol (high density lipoprotein or HDL) which play a role in removing artery deposits.
+So, replacing bad fats with good fats has been consistently shown to lower levels of "bad" cholesterol and increase "good" cholesterol in the bloodstream.

 Saturated fats ("Bad")